turjay/turjay/README.md

 - 👋 Hi, I’m @turjay
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Python
-- 📫 How to reach me: @turjayay
+- 📫 How to reach me: ig-@turjayay

 <!---
 turjay/turjay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.